virantha/pelican-svbhack/README.md

 - `BLOG_URL` Set this if your main blog page is different from the landing page.
 If this is set, a new menu item called "Blog" will be added to the top menu.

+- `FORCE_PIXELS` Some screens (mostly mobiles) don't use pixels directly and scale based on the concept of a "display pixel".
+Setting this to true tells the device to use actual pixels.
+Enable with care.

 When developing locally, you may want to set the following variable: `SITEURL = http://localhost:8000`

 ## MODIFICATIONS